gary-jipp/lighthouse-cypress-album/README.md

 - [ ] Jest vs Cypress
 - [ ] Install and Configure Cypress
 - [ ] Design End-to-End Tests with Cypress

+### Jest vs Cypress
+* Jest
+- CLI test runner
+- based on assertions
+- unit and integration testing
+- FAST!

+* Cypress
+- Tests Run in its own browser
+- Interacts with the app just like the user would
+- visual
+- Slow (relatively)

+* install using npm (or yarn)